 BioLite believes in making the world a cleaner, less polluted place.
 To date, they have donated over 15,000 HomeStoves to families across India, Kenya, and Uganda.

-Although it’s been around for a couple of years now when we saw this product we just HAD to include it in our list of innovative green products.
+Although it’s been around for a couple of years now, we just have HAD to include it in our list of innovative green products when we saw this product.

 8. Geizeer – Eco-friendly Ice Cooling

-Geizeer provides personal air-cooling at a cost of only 1 cent per day.
+Geizeer provides personal air-cooling at the cost of only 1 cent per day.
 It’s designed to reduce the need for expensive, energy-hungry air conditioners that can cause negative physical effects in people such as headaches, back pain, and respiratory problems.